JNPRAutomate/JNPRAutomateDemo-Class/docs/usingpyezlibrary.md

     flapped: interface-flapped
 ```

-With these Tables and Views defined, we can now write some very simple Python code to connect to our switch, and collect interface statistics uses these definitions.
+With these Tables and Views defined, we can now write some very simple Python code to connect to our switch and collect interface statistics using these definitions.
 The example file below is a very simple script designed to loop through all the Ethernet interfaces on the switch and print out a “CSV formatted” output of the port statistics on the switch.

 **port-report.py:**
 ```python